 Creatine and other ingredients like the BCAAs can absorb and retain water in the body.
 Moving to the muscles and organs as they are designed to do, they carry this water with them, and it is stored instead of released.

 Bloating or water retention can lead to a temporary weight gain until the water is released.
 Continued use and dosage of the ingredients can prolong the bloating and make your scale read much higher than it should.

 How Do You Choose The Right Pre-Workout For You?

 Gym goers know that choosing the right pre-workout can be a lot of research and guesswork.
 However, it will always come down to trial and error, plus your workout intensity.
 You know the side effects of a pre-workout and the potential downsides.

 Knowing what your body can and cannot tolerate will help you narrow down your list of ingredients to avoid.
 This will help you find the right brand and formula to match your needs.
 Whether you want more caffeine or are looking for a keto-friendly option, they are out there.

 You just have to find them and try them out to see which ones work best for your specific needs.
 Following labeling and advertising guidance will get you so far.
-But you also need to understand the ingredient lists, amounts, and how they affect your body composition in particular.
+But you also need to understand what to look for in pre-workouts - the ingredient lists, amounts, and how they affect your body composition in particular.